 But, it’s not all butterflies and flowers.
 Virtual teams face challenges of their own and in this article we’ll discuss what those challenges are and how to overcome them.

-Most virtual teams cite communication as one of their greatest challenges.
+The most notorious challenge among the largest number of virtual teams is communication.
 They lack informal, everyday face to face conversations, which often results in loss of information or miscommunication.
 The team members often go for days without personal contact with their coworkers which can lead to a feeling of isolation.

 And there’s a reason why this issue is first on the list.
 When working remotely, almost every project depends on proper communication.
 Efficient, effective conversation is the cornerstone of any functioning group, and it’s especially crucial for remote teams.

 So what can you do about it?
 Invest in a good platform for communicating such as Slack and encourage each member of your team to speak their mind and talk to others.
-That should be enough for a start.
+This should be a good first step.

 Language and Cultural Barriers